merrychap/dns-cache/README.md

-# Caching DNS Server implementation
+# Implementation of caching DNS Server

 ### General description
-This is implementation of a udp cached DNS server written in Python3.
+This is an implementation of a UDP caching DNS server written in Python3.
 All written operations are correspond to RFC 1035

 ### Requirements